The essentially chief series of a compactly generated locally compact group: Essentially chief series

 For each $1 \le j \le i$, the factor $V_j$ is either compact, a non-compact semisimple Lie group such that $G$ permutes transitively the simple factors, or $\Rb^n$ such that $G$ acts irreducibly.
 If $V_j$ is compact, we do nothing.
 In the second case, we take $N_j$ such that $N_j/M_{j-1} = \Z(V_j)$.
 The factor $N_j/M_{j-1}$ is then discrete, and $M_j/N_j$ is a chief factor of $G$.
 For the last case, every proper closed $G$-invariant subgroup of $V_j$ is either trivial or a lattice.
 If $G$ does not preserve a lattice, then $V_j$ is already a chief factor.
 If $G$ preserves a lattice $N_j/M_{j-1}$, then $N_j/M_{j-1}$ is discrete, and $M_j/N_j$ is compact.

 By including the $N_j$ terms as needed, we obtain a $G$-invariant series from $H$ to $L$ with at most $k \le 2d$ factors such that each factor is compact, discrete, or a chief factor.
-Additionally, at most $d$ of the factors are non-compact, since each $V_j$ contributes at most one such factor if it is abelian and at most two in the semisimple case.
+Additionally, at most $d$ of the factors are neither compact nor discrete, since each $V_j$ contributes at most one such factor.
 Let us make a further observation for later use: If there are exactly $2d$ factors in the series, then each $V_j$ is one-dimensional, hence abelian, and divided into a discrete factor $N_j/M_{j-1}$ and a compact factor $M_j/N_j$.

 For the general case, let $L'$ be the preimage of $(L/H)^\circ$ and let $H'$ be the preimage of $\Rad{\mc{LE}}(L'/H)$.
 By our work above, there is a $G$-invariant series from $H'$ to $L'$ with at most $2d$ factors of the appropriate form.
-Since both $H'/H$ and $L/L'$ are compact, we immediately obtain the required $G$-invariant series from $H$ to $L$ with at most $l+2$ factors where $l\leq 2d$ such that at most $d$ are non-compact.
+Since both $H'/H$ and $L/L'$ are compact, we immediately obtain the required $G$-invariant series from $H$ to $L$ with at most $l+2$ factors where $l\leq 2d$ such that at most $d$ factors are non-compact.
 If $l = 2d$, the uppermost factor in the series from $H'$ to $L'$ can be combined with $L/L'$, so we find a series with $2d+1$ factors.
 We thus deduce that there is an essentially chief series from $H$ to $L$ with at most $2d+1$ factors such that at most $d$ factors are non-compact. \end{proof}